Note: This blog was last updated in August 2019 with the latest information about our internship hiring process.

 - Resumes submitted without answers to our application questions will usually get rejected.
-We’ve handpicked questions for each position, and we read the answers carefully to evaluate each applicant.
-They help us better understand you as a person, beyond your CV, so we think they’re pretty important!
+We’ve handpicked questions for each position, and we evaluate your application based on your answers to these questions.
+So we think they’re pretty important!

 - We care about the details.
 If you have a shabby looking resume, we don’t interview you.
 We believe that the folks who will be successful at Atlan are the ones who work to perfect the smallest details.

-- Make sure that you show us what you can do instead of rambling about your skills.
-Want to be an Android application developer intern?
+- If possible, show us what you can do instead of just writing about your skills.
+Want to be an Android intern?
 Send us APKs or, even better, a Google Play Store link to your app.
-Business development intern?
+Sales intern?
 Send us a pitch!